by Marty Dodson

 A great song connects with people.

 Timeless songs connect to millions of people and continue to do so over time.
 When you play a great song for someone, they are able to connect to it emotionally.
 That connection is what causes someone to love your song.
 If your song about your broken heart connects me to a time when I had a broken heart, I’m connected and interested.
+Therefore connection is a big part of what makes a song great.

 A great song causes a reaction.